TYPO3GmbH/blog/Documentation/Integrators/Index.rst

-   authorUid_                           UID of the author page                 int             0 storagePid_                          UID of the storage folder              int             0 sidebarWidgets_                      List of active sidebar widgets         array           see description `list.posts.dateFormat`_             The date format for post lists         string          %d.%m.%Y widgets_                             Widget specific configuration          array           see description `comments.active`_                   Activate comments feature              int             1
+   authorUid_                           UID of the author page                 int             0 storagePid_                          UID of the storage folder              int             0 sidebarWidgets_                      List of active sidebar widgets         array           see description `list.posts.maximumDisplayedItems`_  Maximum posts to be displayed in list  int             0 `list.posts.dateFormat`_             The date format for post lists         string          %d.%m.%Y widgets_                             Widget specific configuration          array           see description `comments.active`_                   Activate comments feature              int             1